-In an era where most drivers don't have any grooves on the face at all, not only does the Vertical Groove driver stand out by having them, but as the name suggests, they are positioned vertically instead of horizontally.
+In an era where some drivers don't have any grooves on the face at all, not only does the Vertical Groove driver stand out by having them, but as the name suggests, they are positioned vertically instead of horizontally.

 The makers claim this makes it straighter and logically the position of them seems to make sense, but there could be more to this than meets the eye.

 The tall 450cc head is quite compact and the rounded sole looks like it has been puffed up with air and has a familiar look about it that I can't place.